johsieders/essays/content/23-is-science-a-threat.md

 those that haven't gone bankrupt, and so on.
 This obvious fact is sometimes forgotten: standing in front of an ancient building, some visitors would say to themselves: oh yes, the builders of yesteryear knew how to make their work last.
 But these visitors are admiring a building that happens to be still standing, regardless of the many that have disappeared.

+This same argument can lead us a long way:
+I said earlier that both the hard and soft sciences are an eternal discourse, a sequence of competing theories that come and go without ever reaching a conclusion.
-Coming back to Schrödinger brillant idea, it is clear that selection also applies to physical theories: the ones we are using (Newton, Einstein, quantum physics) are the ones that haven't disappeared like those of Aristotle and countless others: published, criticized, refuted, forgotten.
+Let's assume that selection also applies to physical theories: the ones we use (Newton, Einstein, quantum physics) are the ones that haven't disappeared like those of Aristotle and countless others: published, criticised, refuted, forgotten.
+Then Schrödinger's brilliant idea (replacing particles with wave functions) is like a building still standing among many others that have been torn down.
+Now, take the question of morality:
+Moral systems have varied greatly throughout human history and across the countries of the world: we have seen human sacrifice, torture, capital punishment, slavery, vendetta, all of which seem to have been to be outlawed by now, at least in most Western countries.
+Here is the argument:
+The society with a better moral system has a better chance of survival.
+Vendetta, for example, is a bad system that undermines the future of the country, so it is almost gone.
+If it is true that moral systems are subject to Darwinian selection, then they are unlikely to converge on an ultimate solution, and there is no point in searching for one.
+Instead, we are all a part of this eternal discourse, taking sides, defending our favourites and fighting all the others.
+Notice that this is exactly the opposite of the anything-goes attitude of moral relativity.
 The next paragraph should sound familiar.

 For the atheist, this is where the story ends.
 The theist might say: There must be a Creator who set the whole process in motion.
 Does He have a laboratory to design complicated organs like the eye or